Affiliate links on Android Authority may earn us a commission. Learn more.

 This technology was a bit problematic when the Galaxy S10 phones were launched.
 Samsung was forced to release a software patch for those phones shortly after they went on sale to improve the speed and use of the scanner.
 This largely solved the problem, and Samsung continued to use the technology.
 Now Samsung’s in-display fingerprint readers are among the best, and they perform amazingly with little to no issues.

 But does the Galaxy S20 fingerprint scanner work with a screen protector?
-Here’s what you need to know.
+Here’s what you need to know and how to improve performance.

 Will the Galaxy S20 fingerprint sensor work with a screen protector?